 In all honestly, the main reason I wanted to host a celebration of my own, was so I could set a pretty table.

 I have seen clock face plates all over for the web recently and have been so sad that I missed out before Pottery Barn and Ralph Lauren sold out of them, the past couple of years.
 If you ever see anything similar to any of these, please let me know!
 I’m dying to get my paws on some!

 Back in October, I tried to make some knockoffs – using a clock patterned fabric and Mod Podge.

 Umm, they didn’t turn out so great.

 Then I saw a photo on Pinterest using a paper clock-face image, set between a large charger and a clear glass plate …

 So, even though there will be no NYE dinner at the Hopkins’ house this year, I still set the table.
-Who knows, maybe Marissa and her friends will use it for a casual dinner before they go out to party the night away.
+Who knows, maybe Marissa and her friends will use it for a casual dinner before they go out and party the night away.
 Here’s what I have going on…

 Large silver chargers, clock-face image printouts, topped with clear plates.